michahell/pinbored-nwjs/README.md

    * ~~On Ubuntu Linux, which I used to test & build for linux, there can be some hassle getting the 'node' command to work:
    see: https://stackoverflow.com/questions/18130164/nodejs-vs-node-on-ubuntu-12-04/18130296#18130296~~
    * ~~removing the core node package using apt-get worked for me to get node and npm working together fine.~~
-   * ~~Also, on Ubuntu version 14.x.x and up there is a [libudev.so.0 issue](https://www.exponential.io/blog/install-node-webkit-on-ubuntu-linux) but following the guide and thus installing node-webkit outside of npm works flawlessly.~~
+   * ~~Also, on Ubuntu version 14.x.x and up there is a [libudev.so.0 issue](https://www.exponential.io/blog/install-node-webkit-on-ubuntu-linux) but following the guide and thus installing NWJS outside of npm works flawlessly.~~
    * ~~And finally, for some reason, the grunt-bowercopy task needs npm module 'esprima' on Ubuntu.
 Since on OSX that module is not needed, just installing it suffices: ```$ npm install esprima ```.~~